I don’t know you personally, but I’ve met you countless times already. We have never interacted before, but I know your behaviour by heart.

 My dear Diva, the reason I ignore you completely, as if you didn’t exist, is because if I give you one finger, you will then expect the entire arm.
 For now… I know that you are overcompensating for your own insecurities, but this is not the right way to solve that issue.
 It’s not by using me that you will overcome your low self-esteem issue.
 Maybe you would briefly feel better if I complied with your request to work harder for you.
 But after that passing feeling of relief has gone, you would feel once again the need to start running away and make me work harder for you, so that you could benefit from another “shot” of that short-lived yet precious feeling of relief.
 This cycle will never stop, and even if I’m not sure this mechanism is clear to you, rest assured that it’s completely clear to me.

-My dear Diva, if you accepted your own insecurities and were not afraid to show them to me, just like the Sweet Girls do, then I may consider making a move on you, if I found you attractive.
-And even if I didn’t find you attractive, I may consider teasing you and having friendly fun with you, just like I do with Non-Submissive Sweet Girls (see here: Types of girls).
+My dear Diva, if you accepted your own insecurities and weren’t afraid to show them to me, just like the Sweet Girls do, then I may consider making a move on you, if I found you attractive.
+And even if I didn’t find you attractive, I may consider teasing you and having friendly fun with you, just like I do with Non-Submissive Sweet Girls (see: Types of girls).

 But as long as I perceive fakeness and overcompensation in your actions.
 As long as I see that pretentious look on your face while you walk towards me with your chin up.
 And as long as I have the impression that you will keep throwing tests in my direction to make me work harder and harder for you.
 Until then, my dear, you will be a Diva and not a Sweet Girl.
 And you will force me to ignore you as a result.